 HTTP is Hypertext Transfer Protocol and the ‘S’ at the end of HTTPS stands for SSL (Secure Socket Layer).
 This digital certificate, if installed, activates a padlock and the HTTPS protocol which allows a secure connection from a web server to a browser.
 Without a digital certificate or an ‘HTTPS’ connection, Chrome will label the website as ‘Not Secure’ this proceeded from January 2017, Chrome has already begun flagging websites as ‘Not secure’ and by October 2017, all websites will be required to adopt the Certificate Transparency standard.

 An SSL certificate is a bit of code that secures sensitive information across different networks around the world.
 Even if your website does not request information like credit card details, SSL is still critical to your website.

 Information is passed from computer to computer to get to the destination server.
 A computer within this network (between your computer and the destination server) will have access to passwords, account details, personal information etc. An SSL certificate encrypts that information so it is only read by the destination server.

 What is encryption?

-There are thousands of algorithms designed to encrypt data for its security as it have complex encryption so it is very difficult to decrypt it .
+There are thousands of algorithms designed to encrypt data for its security as it has complex encryption so it is very difficult to decrypt it.

 All the Shared hosting services by SOFT SUNRISE support installation of Digital Certificates; bought either from us or any third party vendors.